 Virtualbox-Based Lab on Windows or MacOS

-Virtualbox-based Vagrant lab is the only option if you want to run netlab directly on Windows or MacOS (you could also run them within a Ubuntu VM):
+Virtualbox-based Vagrant lab is the only option to run netlab directly on Windows or MacOS.
+Do not use VirtualBox on Linux; KVM/libvirt is a much better alternative fully supported by netlab.

 Warning

-We don’t test netlab on Windows and have no experience with Windows Subsystem for Linux.
-It might work, but if it doesn’t, you’re on your own[2].
-Running your lab in a Ubuntu VM running on Windows might be a better option.
+• We don’t test netlab on Windows and have no experience with Windows Subsystem for Linux.
+It might work, but if it doesn’t, you’re on your own[3].

 Creating a New Lab